Frequently Asked Questions About Patents, Trade Marks and Copyright

-If you’ve got a great idea for a business – whether that’s a great name, product idea or logo, you don’t want anybody else to steal it.
+If you’ve got a great idea for a business – whether that’s a great name, product idea, or logo you don’t want anybody else to steal it.

 That’s where the world of intellectual property (IP) comes in, offering solutions like patents, trade marks and copyrights to protect your ideas and prevent others from profiting from your hard work.

-In this guide, we’ll cover all the frequently asked questions about intellectual property, including the difference between patents, trade marks and copyright, what you can protect, what happens if someone violates your trade mark or patent and finally, how to apply for one if it’s the right move for your business.
+In this guide, we’ll cover all the frequently asked questions about intellectual property, including the difference between patents, trade marks and copyright, what you can protect, what happens if someone violates your trade mark or patent, and finally, how to apply for one if it’s the right move for your business.

 What are the differences between patents, trade marks and copyright?